jimratliff/GenoMac-user/README.md

     - Log out and log back in
 - Implement bootstrap-only starting points for (a) the app lineup in the Dock (b) the toolbar for Finder windows, and (c) the toolbar for Preview.app windows
 - Integrate 1Password’s SSH agent with SSH, allowing the user to authenticate with GitHub via the terminal
-- IN PROGRESS ADDITIONS
-  - Hook up Dropbox
+- Connect Dropbox to provide access to some required resources
   - Launch Dropbox
   - Sign into Dropbox account
   - Selectively sync at least:
     - `~/Dropbox/Share_prefs`
 - BetterTouchTool (BTT)
   - Install the BTT license file that is stored in Dropbox into the appropriate location in `~/Library/Application Support/BetterTouchTool`
     - From `~/.genomac-user`, execute `make btt-license`
   - Launch BetterTouchTool
     - It should (a) recognize the installed license file and (b) automatically load the configuration file that has been “stow”-ed from `~/.genomac-user/stow_directory/BetterTouchTool/.btt_autoload_preset.json`

 ## Step-by-step implementation (for a particular user)
 - [Establish real-time connection to communicate text back and forth](#establish-real-time-connection-to-communicate-text-back-and-forth)